thim81/openapi-format/readme.md

   --rename              Rename the OpenAPI title                              [string]

-  --convertTo           convert the OpenAPI document to OpenAPI version 3.1   [string]
+  --convertTo           convert the OpenAPI document to OpenAPI version 3.1 or 3.2   [string]

   --configFile          The file with the OpenAPI-format CLI options            [path]